grumpyjames/birding-almanac/blog/inaugural-birds-with-friends/inaugural-birds-with-friends.md

 ### Birds with Friends #1: Cliffe Pools and Northward Hill RSPB

-We've plan a series of three little trips where we think we know roughly enough about a particular site to be able to give a meaningful tour to some enthusiastic but green birding friends.
+We've planned a series of three little trips where we think we know roughly enough about a particular site to be able to give a meaningful tour to some enthusiastic but green birding friends.